 What is the cesarean rate at this hospital?

 How do you (and this hospital) feel about doulas?

 What are the policies on cameras and video cameras during labor, pushing, and birth?
-Are recording devices (like a cell phone, video camera, or digital camera) allowed in the delivery room or operating room (if you are getting a c-section)?

 What’s the policy on delayed cord clamping?